Currently, three scholarships are offered by BCG:

 - A scholarship for an individual who is currently “on the clock” having submitted the preliminary application to become a Certified Genealogist.

-- The Paul Edward Sluby Sr. African American Scholarship.
+- The Paul Edward Sluby Sr. Scholarship for African Americans.

 Applications for scholarships to participate in national genealogical institutes are due annually on 15 March.
-In addition to the Sluby African American Scholarship, one scholarship will be awarded to an under-40 applicant and one to an individual who has submitted a preliminary application.
+In addition to the Sluby Scholarship for African Americans, one scholarship will be awarded to an under-40 applicant and one to an individual who has submitted a preliminary application.

 Scholarships will award up to $1,700 of the tuition, travel, and lodging expense of attending one of four premier national institutes.
 BCG will also waive its final application fee of $300 for scholarship recipients who submit portfolios of work to be considered for certification within three years of the announcement of an award.